fabien-roy/glo-2003-airbnb/docs/PlanRelease1.md

            Creates valid Bed using BedFactory
            Adds Bed using BedRepository
            Returns Bed.number as String
+         - get(params...) : List<BedResponse>
+           Validates params using BedMapper
+           Gets all Bed using BedRepository.getAll()
+           Gets all Bed that match using BedMatcher.matches(Bed, Bed)
          - getByNumber(String) : BedResponse
            Maps String to UUID using a mapper (our own or another) Gets Bed using BedRepository.getByNumber(UUID)